trkarakz/trkarakz/README.md

 ### Hi there 👋

 <!-- **trkarakz/trkarakz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
 I am experienced Software Engineer.
-Lazy blogger.
+Active blogger.
 Novice historian.
 Etimology enthusiast.

 - 🔭 I’m currently working on Toao-social
 - 🌱 I’m currently learning Micro-services, Spring Cloud, Docker and Kubernetes